MAY 2025 30-DAY OUTLOOK

 Atmospheric patterns, 700 MB and 500 MB height anomalies, statistical data, and various models such as the ECMWF monthly and weekly, NMME, IMME and the CFSv2, along with observed cases from past such months, data from 1895-2000 were used in this forecast.

-The Arctic Oscillation is currently positive and is predicted to slowly trend towards neutral this week and remain near neutral as geopotential height anomalies across the Arctic are currently mostly negative and are predicted to become increasingly mixed over the next two weeks.
-The North Atlantic Oscillation is currently positive with mostly negative pressure/geopotential height anomalies across Greenland, and it is predicted to trend towards neutral over the next two weeks as geopotential height anomalies are predicted to become increasingly mixed across Greenland.
+The Arctic Oscillation is currently neutral and is predicted to remain near neutral to slightly negative as height anomalies across the Arctic are currently mixed and are predicted to remain mixed to slightly positive over the next two weeks.
+The North Atlantic Oscillation is currently neutral with weak but mostly positive height anomalies across Greenland and the NAO is predicted to remain neutral to slightly negative the next two weeks as height anomalies are predicted to remain weak but mostly positive across Greenland.

 TEMPERATURES